Health-Check & Monitoring

 Monitoring

-The health check can be integrated into a monitoring system.
-To do this, the health check can be called up via the monitoring system and the results can be evaluated.
+The health check can be integrated into a monitoring system to enable continuous monitoring of system health and performance.
+The health check can be called up regularly via the monitoring system.
+The results can be evaluated for various purposes, such as alarms, logs or for the automation of maintenance processes.

 CheckMK